 Ultimately, all initiatives should definitely consider investing in data science.
 The potential benefits offer tremendous returns for companies and their operations.

-While a non-profit organization can possibly make due without it, the information can still help them secure valuable funding, and even optimize their impact on those they seek to help.
+While a non-profit organization can possibly make due without it, it can benefit from data science.
+Also, the information can still help them secure valuable funding, and even optimize their impact on those they seek to help.
 We hope that this overview helps you to better promote and spread your cause!